 The air vent and cover lock make sure the pressure can only build when the lid is closed properly and prevents the cover from being removed before the pressure is released.
 Thew canner comes with a canning rack and an 80-page booklet with full instruction and recipes.

 If you want to occasionally can small batches of soup stock or vegetables, a 10 1/2-quart canner might make sense.
-This one is only 11 3/4 inches tall, with a 10 1/4-inch inside diameter, so it won’t take as much storage space as a larger canner, yet it holds the minimum required: four quart-sized jars or seven pint-sized jars.
+This one is only 11 3/4 inches tall, with a 10 1/4-inch inside diameter, so it won’t take as much storage space as a larger canner, yet it meets the minimum capacity requirements for safe pressure canning: four quart-sized jars or seven pint-sized jars.

 This canner is made from cast aluminum with a satin finish so it’s easy to keep clean.
 Wingnuts on the lid clamp it shut, and there are no gaskets that need replacing since this has a metal-to-metal sealing system.
 Because you don’t have to deal with a gasket, the lid is easy to put on and take off.